jcockbain/jamescockbain.com/content/blog/building-a-blog-site-with-gatsby/index.md

 > "As a user, I can see the tags for each post and search for posts based on tag combinations"

-This one may take a while to pay off, with more posts needed!

 I began by adding a simple tag array to the header of each markdown post file.
 GraphQL then makes handling these tags straightforward.
 A query, made by the blog index page (`/blog`), collects all tags into an array.